Ivelina0/History-of-Mathematics/README.md

 # History of Mathematics

-This repository supports the Applications chapter from the QMUL booklet **“Laws, Limits, and Randomness: A Mathematical History of Probability”** - to be updated soon.
+This repository supports the Applications chapter from the QMUL booklet **“Laws, Limits, and Randomness: A Mathematical History of Probability”** - final version 2025 now updated.
 It contains interactive Python examples that demonstrate foundational results like the **Law of Large Numbers (LLN)** and the **Central Limit Theorem (CLT)**, as they emerged through the historical development of probability theory.

 [Read the full document (PDF)](https://www.seresearch.qmul.ac.uk/content/pce/ediresources/files/History_of_Maths_QMUL_2025.pdf)